Alireza29675/fuga-music-catalog/docs/29-11-2025_PRD_music-catalog-management.md

 - Multi-stage deployment infrastructure
 - Complete CI/CD pipeline
 - Multi-level logging system for better debugging and monitoring
+- Version history tracking
 - Monitoring and alerting system for better uptime and performance
 - Analytics and Grafana dashboards for better insights and decision making
+- Proper linting and formatting rules for the codebase